 Do not worry.
-If you forget to take a tablet, leave out that dose completely.
+If you forget a dose, leave out that dose completely.
 Take your next dose at the right time.

 Do not take a double dose to make up for a forgotten dose.

 If you stop taking Amlodipine

 Your doctor will advise you how long to take this medicine.
 Your condition may return if you stop using this medicine before you are advised.